Ross-Coron/appg_extract/README.md

 ### How it works:

 Written in R, APPG Extract reads the HTML code for each APPG webpage into a single data frame.
-For each of the rows in this data frame (each corresponding to an APPG), it then extracts all information on the Group stored across several tables into a single nested list.
+For each of the rows in this data frame (each corresponding to an APPG), it then extracts all information on the Group stored across several tables into a single nested list and JSON file.

-The resulting list contains 514 items (individual APPGs).
+The resulting list / JSON object contains 514 items (individual APPGs).
 Each item contains fields for the APPG's name, purpose, category, Parliamentarians (name, party, and role), contact details, annual general meeting information, and registered benefits.

-The script currently operates on HTML files currently saved locally but could be modified to incorporate web scraping.
+The script currently operates on HTML files saved locally, but could easily be modified to incorporate web scraping.

 ### Main files: